department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Schedule A Burial For A Veteran, Spouse, Or Dependent Family Member
+title: Schedule A Burial For A Veteran Or Family Member
-heading: Schedule a burial for a Veteran, spouse, or dependent family member
+heading: Schedule a burial for a Veteran or family member
 display_title: Schedule a burial
 description: Find out how to make burial plans for a Veteran, spouse, or dependent family member.
 Find out how to choose a funeral director, get information about Burial at Sea, and apply for financial support to help with burial costs.
 Learn what to do when a Veteran dies.
 keywords: veterans burial, burial plans, what to do when a veteran dies